addff/2310-ITT440/10% Individual Assignment/MUHAMMAD HAFIZHULLAH BIN BAHARUDIN/README.md

 Geany's extensibility enables programmers to add or change features by altering keybindings and settings, for example.

 #### 4. Plugin Support:
-Geany is compatible with a number of plugins that offer more functionality and features, such project management tools, extra language support, and code linting.
+Geany is compatible with a number of plugins that offer more functionality and features, such as project management tools, extra language support, and code linting.

 # 3. LIBRARY